There are now 3 possible online modes for units:

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) presentation; (2) notebook (LMS); and (3) essay.
+Indicative assessments in this unit are as follows: (1) presentation; (2) notebook (LMS); and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)